Monday, November 25, 2013

 Andy Les, you’re sweating all over me.
 When's the last time you showered?

 Lester False idols!
 I was dressed like a false idol.
 I yelled at her: ‘I am Superman!
 I am ruler of the world!’
 And she pulled me down off the couch and screeched, ‘No, God is the ruler of the world!’
 That’s what she got from that.
 That was the most important thing she could think of. (pause) Goddamn.
 We’ve gotta get out of here, Andy.
 I can’t breathe.
-I feel like I’m wrapped in cellophane.
+I feel like I’m wrapped in cellophane and being eaten by chinch bugs.

 Andy I know, Les.
 We will.
 We just need a plan.
 Maybe—and I’m just thinking out loud, so don’t get mad—but maybe you could, you know, go back down the Hill…